-Crypto Losses have silver linings and claiming them can reduce your taxes!
+Crypto losses have silver linings, and claiming them properly can reduce your taxes due.
 Learn how to report 6 types of losses and profit in the end.

 Many crypto traders are angry and embarrassed over significant trading losses.
 As a result, many traders didn't report these crypto losses on their tax returns.

 Many crypto investors were also confused by the 2017 tax law change, which limited personal losses to only those occurring in federally declared disasters (165(h)(5)).
 However, crypto losses aren't personal losses.
 They are investment losses since they are transactions entered into for profit (165(c)(2)).
 So, the disaster limitation doesn't apply.